 Cathy played guitar for nearly 20 years before considering herself a singer as well.
 She has dabbled with keyboards, wind instruments, percussion, and started drumming in 2007 leading to a solid foundation of hand drum skills for ritual facilitation within the pagan community.
 She met Daniel in November 2009 and Jason shortly afterward in the filk community at sci-fi conventions which led to being invited to step into a drummer vacancy - and confronted with a super-scary full drum kit for the first time - for the band Toyboat in 2012.
 She started to collaborate with Jason on her own music in March 2013 with their first performance in Livonia, MI in May of that year, and added Daniel into the mix on keyboards (and anything else they'll let him play on stage) in August 2013.
-She enjoys collaborating with other musicians tremendously and continues to work on her own solo projects as well with five albums of her own and two more on the way.
+She enjoys collaborating with other musicians tremendously and continues to work on her own solo projects as well with seven albums of her own and more on the way.
 She also runs a bi-monthly drum circle in Chicago.

 Jason Neerenberg is the band's bassist and vocalist.
 Growing up in a small town in Oregon, he listened to classical and folk music (or whatever was on the valley's three radio stations).
 Musical influences included Mary Travers, John Denver, Judy Collins, and Shostakovich.
 All of this changed when our intrepid explorer moved to a larger town at age 13 and discovered Hair Metal.
 With more musical options available, Jason became enamored of Iron Maiden, Motley Crue, Queensryche, Dokken, Europe, and any other metal band that used too much hair spray.
 He also discovered that Anthrax and Britney Fox were an excellent way to annoy his stepmother.
 While attending college in Cleveland, our hero discovered the somewhat goth and emo sounds of Stabbing Westward and Candlemass.
 He joined the Marines after college where listening to Nine Inch Nails made cleaning the barracks a bit more tolerable.